alecthomas/participle/README.md

 Participle operates on tokens and thus relies on a lexer to convert character streams to tokens.

-Four lexers are provided, varying in speed and flexibility.
+Two lexers are provided, one that is extremely fast but limited based on the Go stdlib's `text/scanner` package, and a full-featured stateful lexer based on regular expressions that resides in `participle/lexer`.

 Configure your parser with a lexer via `participle.Lexer()`.

-The best combination of speed, flexibility and usability is `lexer/regex.New()`.

-Ordered by speed they are:

-1. `lexer.DefaultDefinition` is based on the
-   [text/scanner](https://golang.org/pkg/text/scanner/) package and only allows tokens provided by that package.
-This is the default lexer.
-2. `lexer.Regexp()` (legacy) maps regular expression named subgroups to lexer symbols.
-3. `lexer/regex.New()` is a more readable regex lexer, with each rule in the form `<name> = <regex>`.
-4. `lexer/ebnf.New()` is a lexer based on the Go EBNF package.
-It has a large potential for optimisation through code generation, but that is not implemented yet.

 To use your own Lexer you will need to implement two interfaces:
 [Definition](https://godoc.org/github.com/alecthomas/participle/lexer#Definition)